A sane Discord API for Python 3 built on asyncio and good intentions

-Python optimisation flags
+Python optimization flags

-If you have a C compiler (Microsoft VC++ Redis 14.0 or newer, or a modern copy of GCC/G++, Clang, etc), it is
+If you have a C compiler (Microsoft VC++ Redistributable 14.0 or newer, or a modern copy of GCC/G++, Clang, etc), it is

 pip install -U hikari[speedups].
 This will install

 This replaces the default

 asyncio event loop with one that uses

 libuv internally.
 You can run

 pip install uvloop

-import os import hikari if os.name != "nt": import uvloop uvloop.install() # Your code goes here
+import os if os.name != "nt": import uvloop uvloop.install() # Your code goes here

 Eventually, we will start providing the option to use compiled components of this library over pure Python ones if it suits your use case.
 This should also enable further scalability of your application, should PEP 554 -- Multiple Interpreters in the Stdlib be accepted.